Accept iDEAL payments

 A webhook handler is a script you create on your server that completes specific actions on webhooks that hit your listener URL.

-• We recommend subscribing to CHECKOUT.ORDER.APPROVED webhook event in case a customer accidentally closes the browser and exits the checkout process after approving the transaction through their APM but before finalizing the transaction on your site.
+• We recommend subscribing to the CHECKOUT.ORDER.APPROVED webhook event in case a customer accidentally closes the browser and exits the checkout process after approving the transaction through their APM but before finalizing the transaction on your site.

 • Listen for the CHECKOUT.PAYMENT-APPROVAL.REVERSED webhook as an indication that an approved order wasn't captured within the capture window resulting in a cancellation of the order and a refund the buyer's account.
 Then notify your buyer of the problem and the reversed order.